 Risk, opportunity, analysis and monitoring (ROAM) tool

-The risk, opportunity, analysis and monitoring (ROAM) Tool (formerly known as the “risk tool”) is a solution for data processing, analysis and monitoring.
+The risk, opportunity, analysis and monitoring (ROAM) Tool is a solution for data processing, analysis and monitoring.
 The ROAM tool processes incoming streamed or historic data into metrics and figures that give insight into efficiency, costs, risks, and opportunities.
 It uses so-called risk recipes that transform the incoming data, and workflows that receive incoming streamed data, transform the data using multiple recipes, and publish the output in a stream.

 The ROAM tool has been designed with a high degree of customizability in mind, allowing users to tailor their recipes to any specific situation.
 The tool is capable of just about any data transformation.
 However, the recipes developed along with the tool are tailored to risks, associated costs and metrics, and opportunities in mind.
 The ROAM tool can also alert users whenever risk values grow or reach a threshold.